RohanCP Web Hosting

 Webmasters must apply WordPress security updates in a timely manner to meet campus security requirements.
 Files on RohanCP are owned by the user under which the website is running, allowing WordPress to directly update itself unless the user is over quota.
 Disable all plugins and themes (after noting which ones your site uses!!!) before upgrading, and enable them after the update completes.
 RohanCP Websites must also meet the campus ATI requirements so they satisfy the ADA accessibility requirements.

 Disable the cPanel WordPress Plugin!
-The WordPress Admin Dashboard will not show new version updates if the cPanel WordPress Plugin is not disabled (current version is 4.7.2).
+The WordPress Admin Dashboard will not show new version updates if the cPanel WordPress Plugin is not disabled (currently version 4.7.5).
 The cPanel plugin prevents minor security updates from occurring automatically.
 It is important that automatic updates apply security patches to help keep your site secure.
 (You’ll still need to click “Update Now” for major feature releases.)

 Protect your WordPress Website.
 Consider installing the free Wordfence Security plugin to help protect your website from hacking.
 More about the Wordfence plugin can be found at the FAQ.
 Protect WordPress comment forms from spam.
 One option is to use the very effective free Akismet plugin for comment spam filtering.